Michael Brookes The Algebra of Justice

 It has been reported that after the abduction, the police investigated the church where Mr and Mrs McCann prayed for their daughter after the abduction.
 Then they turned their suspicions on to an ex-patriot Briton who lived in the village, Robert Murat, who was harassed with intensive questioning and house-searching, and who, despite there being no evidence to connect him with the incident, was subsequently declared an official suspect by the police.
 It is reported that Robert Murat had sat in on the police interviews with the friends who had dined with the McCanns when the abduction occurred.
 The police were using him as an interpreter in these interviews.
 This shows that he was also being used by the police for their own convenience when they named him as a suspect, and that they didn't have any other grounds to suspect him.

-The behaviour of the McCanns has been entirely inconsistent with a cover-up of any kind, or with guilt.
-Their persistence can only be explained by the parents' desire to keep in touch with the situation and with their daughter, and their need to have their daughter returned to them.
-Their media campaign seems to be the reason that they have been listed as suspects in the abduction.
+The behaviour of the McCanns over the loss of their little daughter has been entirely inconsistent with a cover-up of any kind, or with any guilt.
+Their persistence can only be explained by the parents' desire to keep in touch with the situation and their daughter's plight and their need to have their daughter returned to them.
+Their campaign, and the media circus that went with it, seems to be the reason that they have been listed as suspects in the abduction.

-Instead of the public compassion and support that their situation merited, their media campaign has unleashed a maelstrom of abuse, accusation and lawyers against them, all of which has exploited the situation.
+Instead of the compassion and public support that their situation merited, their campaign has unleashed a maelstrom of abuse and accusation and lawyers against them, all of which has exploited the situation.
 The British press has taken the side of anyone who wished to attack the McCanns, whether it was someone expressing a personal dislike for them, or a lawyer threatening them with a private prosecution, or the attempts of the Portuguese police to implicate them.
-And as is typical of Thatcherist public services, the McCanns have had to abandon the official police service and hire their own detectives to find their daughter.
+And, as is typical of Thatcherist public services, the McCanns have had to abandon the official police service and hire their own detectives to find their daughter.

 In November, when the Portuguese case against the McCanns looked to be floundering, a British lawyer mounted an alternative case against the McCanns of abandonment of their child, which held them responsible for the abduction in a different way.
-This lawyer's idea of a family holiday seems to consist of their standing guard outside their chalet or apartment, armed perhaps with guns and machetes, to protect their children (and themselves) from their species.
+This lawyer's idea of a family holiday seems to consist of the parents standing guard outside their chalet or apartment, armed perhaps with guns and machetes, to protect their children (and themselves) from their species and its society.
 The lawyer's case accepts child abduction as a way of life, and it gives the parents the responsibility for it, which is another abuse against the family.
 Why should parents be responsible for the abduction of their children?
 It should be the responsibility of the State and the public.

-In December the Portuguese investigators complained that the McCanns were receiving scandalously privileged treatment, and that if they had been Portuguese, they would be in jail.
+In December, when Christmas was approaching, the Portuguese investigators complained that the McCanns were receiving scandalously privileged treatment, and that if they had been Portuguese, they would be in jail.
 This is confirmed by the claims of the Cipriano mother in jail, and it shows that the only reason the McCanns are not in a Portuguese prison is because of the international trouble that this would cause to their police.

 The story of the McCanns is one of innocence (Madeleine) being abducted while on holiday, and innocence (the McCanns) being vilified and abused by their society while trying to get their daughter back.
-In both cases, innocence is under attack from its society, which is supposed to be innocent itself.
-And it clearly is not.
+In both cases, innocence is under attack from its society, which is supposed to be innocent itself, and which clearly is not.

 Like any fairy story, there must be an Evil Witch in this one, and there is.
-Surely it is time for the West to examine thoroughly the historic consequences of Thatcherism on Western democracy.
-Our nations are supposed to be governed by historic talent, and according to its principles, but the free economy of Thatcherism has liberated the lowest values and standards on everything, with exploitation sacrificing these values for the personal gain of those who do not have them.
-The damage to western nations is getting collaterally worse, and these attacks against childhood and children belong to this trend and arise from the same source.
+Surely it is time for the West to reckon the appalling damage that Mrs Thatcher and her free economy has unleashed on western democracy.
+Our nations are meant to be evolving in talent and experience of self-government, while civilizing itself along the way, but the free capitalism of Thatcherism has liberated the lowest denominator of human values everywhere.
+These attacks against childhood and children belong to this trend and arise from the same source.
+It is one of the effects of the anti-talented economy of free capitalism.

-In August 2008, when the files of the Portuguese police were released, they were found to contain the report of a clear sighting of Madeleine McCann after her abduction.
-The sighting was made in Holland just three days after her disappearance.
+In August 2008, when the files of the Portuguese police were released, they were found to contain the report of a clear sighting of Madeleine McCann in Holland just three days after her abduction.
 A shop employee named Ana Stam had reported to the police an encounter that she'd had with a three or four year-old girl who strongly resembled Madeleine McCann.
 The child had told her "My name is Maddy."
-When Stam mentioned the woman that she was with, the child said, "She is not my mummy.
+When Stam spoke to her about the woman that she was with, the child said, "She is not my mummy.
 They took me from my holiday."
 The child-like clarity and simplicity of these statements clearly look authentic.

 The child had entered the Ballonnerie de Ballondrukkerij party shop in Amsterdam accompanied by a couple with two other children, possibly not theirs.
 The little girl said to the witness, "Do you know where my mummy is?"
 When Stam told her that her mummy was elsewhere in the shop, the girl replied, "She is not my mummy.
 She took me from my mummy."
 When asked where she had last seen her mummy, the child replied, "They took me from my holiday."
 The child couldn't answer questions about what sort of holiday it was or where.
 When the girl told Ana Stam that her name was Maddy, Stam assumed she meant Maggie because the name Maddy was unfamiliar to her, and the child repeated that it was Maddy.
 The child spoke with a clean English accent, while the woman with her spoke English with a French accent and the man apparently Portuguese.
 The couple acted oddly when Stam asked if she could help.

-This sighting occurred three days after the abduction of Madeleine McCann and the witness went to the police in June when she saw the news about the kidnapping.
+Stam went to the police in June 2007 when she saw news about the kidnapping.

 This report had been in the police files for two months when they named the Mccanns as suspects or 'aguidos' in the assumed murder of their daughter.